 ConnectLA expects potential subgrantees to incorporate these items into their applications as dictated by the BEAD NOFO and as directed in Louisiana's Initial Proposal.
 These items will not be included in legally binding commitments, but instead utilized as criteria in the selection process.
 To ensure subgrantees plans to commit to strong labor standards and protections for the project workforce ConnectLA will require the applicant to submit.

-- A description of how it will incorporate strong labor standards, including but not limited to: offering wages at or above the prevailing wage and adhering to local hiring provisions. - A description of how it will ensure that its work provides quality jobs, as defined by the Economic Development Administration's Good Jobs Challenge. - A description of any prior legal determination by any court, administrative body or other adjudicator that the applicant has failed to satisfy governing wage or labor mandates. - A description of how, if at all, it expects to rely on subcontracting arrangements in completing the project.
+- A description of how it will incorporate strong labor standards, including but not limited to: incorporating local project labor agreements and community benefit agreements (and respecting any such agreements already in place), offering wages at or above the prevailing wage and adhering to local hiring provisions. - A description of how it will ensure that its work provides quality jobs, as defined by the Economic Development Administration's Good Jobs Challenge. - A description of any prior legal determination by any court, administrative body or other adjudicator that the applicant has failed to satisfy governing wage or labor mandates. - A description of how, if at all, it expects to rely on subcontracting arrangements in completing the project.